Allocating Human Oversight in AI-Enabled Analytics: Algorithm Design and Regret Analysis

 \subsubsection{Step~II: Allocation Gap Bound}

-On the good event $\mathcal{E}$, the UCB selection rule forces the realized allocation to track the oracle proportions.
+On the PPI++ good event, the UCB selection rule forces the realized allocation to track the oracle proportions.
 The key argument uses a pigeonhole construction: there exists a question $q_a$ whose allocation is at least proportional to its oracle share, and the UCB selection rule ensures that every other question $q$ satisfies $\mathcal{I}^*_{q,t}\le\mathcal{I}^{\mathrm{UCB}}_{q,t}\le\mathcal{I}^{\mathrm{UCB}}_{q_a,t}$.
-Chaining this inequality (see Online Appendix~\ref{appsec:proof_thm1} for the full derivation) yields
+The PPI++ radius is of order $\sqrt{\ln(QT_{\max}/\delta)/n_{q,t}}$, so chaining this inequality (see Section~\ref{appsec:proof_thm1} of the e-companion for the full derivation) yields